 Psychiatrists specialize in treating mental illnesses.
 They have lots of knowledge about psychiatric medication; they know which meds could make a physical problem you have, like high blood pressure, worse.
-They also known about new medications and can prescribe medication a primary doctor would not want to prescribe.
-For psychosis or Bipolar Disorder a psychiatrist is highly recommended.
+They also know about new medications and can prescribe medication a primary doctor would not want to prescribe.
+For psychosis or Bipolar Disorder, a psychiatrist is highly recommended.

 What treatments will a counselor use that the doctor didn’t?

-In a previous post I wrote about the differences between Therapists, Counselors and Social workers.
-What is important to you, if you have depression, is finding someone, preferably knowledgeable and licensed, who knowns how to help you with your problem.
+In a previous post, I wrote about the differences between Therapists, Counselors, and Social workers.
+What is important to you, if you have depression, is finding someone, preferably knowledgeable and licensed, who knows how to help you with your problem.
 The therapist will probably use one of the theoretical approaches below.

 This is my preferred method for treating Depression and a lot of other things.
 Not all therapists use this but there is a whole lot of research data to recommend this approach.

-If you are looking out on the world through dirty glasses, then of course the world will look dirty and gray.
+If you are looking out at the world through dirty glasses, then, of course, the world will look dirty and gray.

 Dialectic Behavioral Therapy (DBT) is a close cousin to CBT.